As the body gets older, certain physiological changes take place, leading to the gradual extinction of reproductive and menstrual functions.

 - menopause, when menstruation is absent for a year after a woman gets her last period (around age 50)

-- postmenopause, which lasts for 10 years after the last menstruation
+- postmenopause, which lasts the whole life after the last menstruation after the last menstruation

 Menopause occurs earlier in case of previous ovarian surgeries, chemotherapy, or autoimmune diseases.
 It may take place later in women who have given birth multiple times.